seifmaazouz/M.I.A-Training-Repo/README.md

-# My Engineering Journey
+# M.I.A Training Phase 1

 ## Description

-Welcome to my **Engineering Journey** repository!
-This project is a collection of tasks and exercises I've completed during my studies.
+Welcome to my **M.I.A Training** repository!
+This project is a collection of tasks and exercises I've completed during my phase 1 training.
 It covers various aspects of computer engineering, including programming, hardware, embedded systems, AI, PCB design, and tooling.
 The goal is to document my learning process and share the knowledge I've gained.

 ## Tasks Overview